StephMode/web-challenges/17_js-loops/17_recap_l6n_o8s.md

 A loop is a control structure that repeatedly executes a block of code as long as a specified condition is true or until a specification criterion is met.

+It's a statement and a component of JavaScript.
+It can be statement of a function.

 _Keywords_:

 - control structure